Mange/roadie/README.md

 * `url_options` - Dictates how absolute URLs should be built.
 * `keep_uninlinable_css` - Set to false to skip CSS that cannot be inlined.
-* `asset_providers` - A single (or list of) asset providers that are invoked when external CSS is referenced.
+* `asset_providers` - A list of asset providers that are invoked when CSS files are referenced.
+See below.
+* `external_asset_providers` - A list of asset providers that are invoked when absolute CSS URLs are referenced.
 See below.
 * `before_transformation` - A callback run before transformation starts.
 * `after_transformation` - A callback run after transformation is completed.